DW01/traktor-docs/engine/render.md

 ## The Big Picture: Frame Graphs

 Modern rendering isn't a simple linear process.
 You don't just "draw everything and you're done."
-Instead, rendering involves multiple passes—shadow maps, geometry, lighting, reflections, post-processing—each building on the previous results.
+Instead, rendering involves multiple passes: shadow maps, geometry, lighting, reflections, post-processing - each building on the previous results.
 Managing this complexity manually is error-prone and tedious.

 That's where the **Frame Graph** comes in.
 Think of it as a blueprint or recipe for your rendering pipeline.
 You declare what passes you need and what data flows between them, and the system figures out the optimal execution order, manages GPU resources, and handles synchronization automatically.